 - The following guidelines are preferences for this court and are not meant to be exhaustive or inflexible.
 If special circumstances exist, the court will take those into consideration.
-All civil practice communication and submissions should be directed to the staff attorney, Vanessa Griffin.
+All civil practice communication and submissions should be directed to the staff attorney, Michael Walton.
 Email is the preferred method of communication, but the staff attorney may also be reached at 614.525.4513.

 II.
 Continuances or Amended Case Schedules